greentechdev/source/content/data/nvr.md

 Geometries for the parks are downloaded from https://gpt.vic-metria.nu/data/land/NP.zip, converted to geojson using QGIS and loaded directly from github for brevity of this example (this could be achieved in code by calling a WFS or ArcGIS REST API service or by utilizing a getFeatureInfo-request on a WMS layer, see *Distributions* for more information.)

 {{< jsfiddle id="pj8otq1L" color="light" view="result,js,html,css" height="500" >}}

+Note that the pictograms used in this example require special permission to use, see [Sveriges Nationalmål](https://www.sverigesmiljomal.se/kontakt/grafisk-profil/) for more information.